 Separation of localization models

-As part of the requirements for LCS solutions for localization and translation, if a localization solution for previous versions of Microsoft Dynamics 365 for Finance and Operations contains both regulatory and competitive features, localization ISV solution providers must split the solution into separate models for each feature type.
+As part of the requirements for LCS solutions for localization and translation, if a localization solution for previous versions of Dynamics 365 Finance and Operations apps contains both regulatory and competitive features, localization ISV solution providers must split the solution into separate models for each feature type.
 This article provides information about this requirement.